artificiallama/TeslaSenti/README.md

 We combined data from various sources to obtain a labelled dataset.

+1) Financial news headlines (Please see the Kaggle reference).

+2) FiQA headlines (Please see fiqa reference)

+3) FiQA posts (Please see fiqa reference)

+4) Tweets downloaded using the twitter API.

+5) Financial headlines downloaded from tiingo.

+6) Tweets downloaded using the twitter API.

 7) Reviews of google apps : This dataset was constructed by Venelin Valkov (Please see the curiousily.com reference).
 It can be downloaded by,

 <code> !gdown --id 1S6qMioqPJjyBLpLVz4gmRTnJHnjitnuV </code>

 <code> !gdown --id 1zdmewp7ayS4js4VtrJEHzAheSW-5NBZv </code>

+8) Financial tweets from stocktwits.

 The combined dataset is balanced.